cmbrown89/data_analysis_pipeline/README.md

 # Information about this repository
 This repository contains 4 folders that hold dockerfiles and [sos jupyter notebooks](https://vatlab.github.io/sos-docs/) for a data analysis pipeline for 16S rRNA amplicon data.
 These notebooks run in docker containers.

 The SOS notebook container was built on top of the [jupyter/datascience-notebook](https://github.com/jupyter/docker-stacks/tree/master/datascience-notebook).
-The jupyter/datascience-notebook uses R v.
-3.4.1 although the data analysis software used will require R v.
-3.5.1.
-So, I needed to change the R version in the jupyter/datascience-notebook from R v.
+The jupyter/datascience-notebook image the original SOS notebook used called R v.
+3.4.1.
+Since the data analysis software will require R v.
+3.5.1, I needed to change the R version in the jupyter/datascience-notebook image from R v.
 3.4.1 to R v.
 3.5.1.
 Read on for more details.
 <br>
 <br>
 # Running the SOS jupyter notebooks